Learning Easily Updated General Purpose Text Representations with Adaptable Task-Specific Prefixes: Experiments

 As mentioned in Section~\ref{sec:method}, one advantage of prefix-based training is that the text representations can be easily updated with a small computational cost.
-We conduct two experiments to demonstrate this merit.
+We conduct two experiments to verify this merit.

-\myparagraph{Removing hurtful source tasks.} Prefix-based training gives us an easy way to disable some source tasks during the inference stage --- just removing the corresponding prefixes without re-training.
+\paragraph{Removing hurtful source tasks.} Prefix-based training gives us an easy way to disable some source tasks during the inference stage --- just removing the corresponding prefixes without re-training.
 Therefore, we can easily find out some hurtful source tasks for a particular target task by removing different combinations of source tasks.

 Table~\ref{tab:remove} shows the best results from all combinations of removal.
 We observe improvements when removing hurtful source tasks.
 For example, removing SST-2 task is helpful for natural language inference and commonsense reasoning tasks, while removing ReCoRD task is helpful for sentiment analysis tasks.
 This experiment shows that we can use the flexibility of prefix-based training to find out hurtful source tasks and improve performance.